The Best Way to Wash Your Hands to Prevent Getting Sick

 When cold and flu season hits, people will do virtually anything to avoid getting sick.
 And with cases of coronavirus on the rise in many parts of the world, personal hygiene and cleanliness are more important than ever.
 Because the best way to sidestep both seasonal illnesses and that potentially dangerous virus doesn't start with medicine—it starts with a sink.
 Yes, washing your hands on a regular basis is the best way to keep those nasty germs at bay.
 The bad news?
-Your usual hand-washing routine probably won't cut it.
+Your usual routine probably won't cut it.

 So, what is the safest way to wash your hands?
 The ideal hand-washing method is as follows: To begin, wet your hands with clean running water of any temperature.
 While many people believe that hot water will keep your hands cleaner, any temperature will work, according to a 2002 review of research published in Food Service Technology.